mbed-ce/mbed-ce-dot-dev/docs/api-reference/platform/Callback.md

 };
 ```

-We can do that by just passing in the lambda variable:
+We can do that by just passing in the lambda variable to the callback constructor:

 ```cpp
 addEventHandler(mbed::callback(lambdaHandler));